 Being loving to your loved one is to be sensitive to them.
 To care about their needs, their feelings, their sensations.
 Anger is a visceral assault on their nervous systems.
 One that can leave irreversible damages on their heart and their openness.

-Being on the receiving end of your anger might leave your loved ones feeling unsafe, scared, and/or uncomfortable to be around you.
+Being on the receiving end of your anger might leave your loved ones feeling unsafe, anxious, and/or uncomfortable to be around you.
 Certainly, their love towards you will be diminished by it as it is quite difficult to be open hearted with someone who hurts us so viscerally.

 To control anger in a healthy relationship takes the form of doing whatever is in your power to not let the anger spill onto them.
 With enough anger therapy and/or self-examination, you can get to a place where the triggers don’t lead to the automatic anger reaction.
 Or, at minimum, that the intensity of the anger is drastically reduced.